-The plugin helps you leverage both, the popularity of Instagram and the growing trend of product personalization.
+The solution helps you leverage both, the popularity of Instagram and the growing trend of product personalization.

-Let’s take a look at the exact mix of ingredients that would go into developing the Instagram WooCommerce Integration Plugin.
+Let’s take a look at the exact mix of ingredients that would go into developing the Instagram WooCommerce Integration Solution.

 OAuth is basically an open source standard for authorization.
-This protocol will allow the plugin to access the user’s data on behalf of him.
+This protocol will allow the solution to access the user’s data on behalf of him.
 You can call it a third party access.